 Most patients are familiar with endoscopy.
 This is a minimally invasive surgical procedure that uses a small camera so your surgeon can see inside the body without making the large incisions that are necessary with traditional open surgery.

 Arthroscopy is a type of endoscope camera that is used specifically for the joints.
-As an orthopedic surgeon in Orange County, Dr. Chris Mellano relies on the arthroscope device every day.
+As an orthopedic surgeon in Torrance, Dr. Chris Mellano relies on the arthroscope device every day.
 Using the latest medical technology, he can view the internal joint structure with extreme clarity and precision.
 This makes diagnosing and fixing joint problems much easier for your surgeon.

 Not only does arthroscopic surgery make the surgeon’s job easier in the operating room, but it also has numerous benefits for the patient.
 Robot-assisted surgery has the following advantages compared to traditional surgery: